 At such election held hereunder there shall be three election judges named by the county commissioners.
 Ballots shall be printed and furnished by the county commissioners, which ballots shall read as follows:

-"Shall the area described in the petition filed with the county commissioners of .... ...... county be annexed to ...... county?
+all the area described in the petition filed with the county commissioners of county be annexed to county?

+F or annexation

+A Against annexation"